kylibjohnson/QA_Project8/README.md

         await expect(supportivePlanButton).toBeDisplayed();
     })

 3. Filling in the phone number.
 This is comprised of two tests.
-First, making sure the phone number modal opens and the second saves the phone number.
+First, making sure the phone number modal opens and the second saves the phone number

     it('should open phone number modal', async () => {
         await browser.url(`/`)